Machine Learning Model Selection Guide

 Parameter Effect

-max_depth Limits tree depth — most important lever
+max_depth Limits the tree depth — the most important lever

-min_samples_leaf Minimum rows per leaf — prevents tiny, overfit splits
+min_samples_leaf Smallest number of rows per leaf — stops tiny, overfit splits

 3. Random Forest — The Reliable Default

-Use when: - You want strong performance without extensive tuning. - You have a mix of numeric and categorical features. - You want built-in feature importance.
+Use when: - You want strong results without much tuning. - You have a mix of numeric and categorical features. - You want feature importance built in.

-Avoid when: - You need a fully interpretable model — Random Forest is a black box relative to a single tree. - Training time or memory is a hard constraint — 100+ trees on a large dataset can be slow. - You need probabilities to be well-calibrated (use Logistic Regression instead).
+Avoid when: - You need a fully transparent model — Random Forest is a black box compared to a single tree. - Training time or memory is tight — 100+ trees on a large dataset can be slow. - You need probabilities to be well-calibrated (use Logistic Regression instead).

 Key parameters